 Zeus is a destructive virus because it exploits vulnerabilities in Windows machines that are not typically patched; Once installed on a machine, the virus can remain active and undetected for years, potentially damaging or destroying valuable data.

 Since its release, Zeus has been superseded by more sophisticated viruses such as Stuxnet and WannaCry; it remains one of the most notorious offenders in computer history.

 The Sasser Worm

-The Sasser Worm was a computer virus that caused widespread damage in 2004.
-The virus spread by exploiting a vulnerability in Microsoft Windows systems.
-It was first detected on April 30, 2004, and caused extensive damage worldwide, particularly in the United States.
-The worm affected over 400,000 computers and caused an estimated $2 billion damages.
+The Sasser Worm was a computer virus that caused widespread damage in 2004; The virus spread by exploiting a vulnerability in Microsoft Windows systems.
+It was first detected on April 30, 2004, and caused extensive damage globally; especially in the United States.
+The worm affected 400,000 computers and caused an estimated $2 billion in damages.

 Thankfully, there have not been any major outbreaks of this virus since its release.
 However, it is still one of the most deadly computer viruses out there – so if you face an infected system, please be sure to take action quickly!

 The CodeRed Virus

 This virus’s code is encrypted, making it difficult for antivirus software to detect; This makes it particularly tempting for cybercriminals, who can use the virus to spread malware to other computers on a network.
 Code Red is one of the most commonly used viruses responsible for several organization attacks.